23 Top SaaS Startups 2023

 • Investors Include: DTCP, Capital One Ventures

-Iterable is a cross-channel marketing platform that helps connect a brand’s experience with how its customers engage with the company online.
-It seamlessly integrates email, mobile push, SMS, in-app notifications, web push, social, and more.
+Iterable is a cross-channel marketing automation platform that helps connect a brand’s experience with how its customers engage with the company online.
+It seamlessly integrates email, mobile push, SMS, in-app notifications, web push, social media marketing, and more.
 Each channel can be personalized to serve a unique purpose, and companies like Doordash and Stack Overflow have used it to drive conversions successfully.

 • Location: London, United Kingdom